albertomh/DepositDuck-api/README.md

    This stamps the changelog and triggers a GitHub pipeline.
 1. Wait for the pipeline to succeed.
 It will have raised a PR for this release.
 1. Review and merge (merge-and-rebase) the PR.
-1. This will trigger a pipeline to tag the `main` branch, create a GitHub release, build a container and push it to the GitHub Container Registry.
+1. This will trigger a pipeline that tags the `main` branch, creates a GitHub release, builds a container and pushes it to the GitHub Container Registry.
 1. Wait for the pipeline to succeed and check a new tagged Docker container is available in the project's [container registry](https://github.com/albertomh/DepositDuck/pkgs/container/depositduck%2Fmain).